heyphilllie/theTechBookRepo/README.md

  - it's an ongoing work in progress
  - the selection of book is opinionated

-We're trying to keep the balance between light and not too overwhelming but yet comprehensive.
+We're trying to keep the balance between light and not too overwhelming but yet comprehensive. :boom:

 ## Structure